Internship in the College of Arts and Sciences includes the following components:

 Academic credit awarded for satisfactory completion of academic assignments, determined by the faculty mentor, and satisfactory completion of onsite work (minimum of 40 onsite hours for one (1) semester hour credit).
 Credits greater than one (1) semester hour require commensurate increases in academic and onsite work.

 Specific guidelines determined by each of the academic departments, consistent with principles in this document.

-A registration process requiring a copy of the syllabus and signatures of the faculty mentor, student, academic advisor, and department chair.
+A registration process requiring a copy of the syllabus and signatures of the faculty mentor, student, and department chair.

-Approval of the learning experience offered in the placement site prior to registration for the course and according to these guidelines (above).
+Approval of the learning experience offered at the internship site prior to registration for the course and according to these guidelines.

 Communicating the department’s internship guidelines and expectations to the site supervisor.

-A faculty mentor in the sponsoring department whose disciplinary knowledge is relevant to the internship experience and who is well-informed about teaching and learning in internships.
+A faculty mentor in the academic department whose disciplinary knowledge is relevant to the internship experience and who is well-informed about teaching and learning in internships.